- Home

 Once you recruit a Stable Apprentice, they must remain an apprentice in your stable for a minimum of 4 weeks, and up to a year (4 seasons) from the date they are recruited.
 It is totally your decision about when they should be granted their full jockey license.

-Each week that the Stable Apprentice remains in your stable they will earn 5 'training credits', which you may spend on improving their skills and experience, which will in turn improve their prestige.
+Each week that the Stable Apprentice remains in your stable they will earn 5 'training credits' (more if you have the Apprentice Classroom Specialist Facility), which you may spend on improving their skills and experience, which will in turn improve their prestige.
 Stable Apprentices will also earn some extra Training Credits for each race in which they can beat AT LEAST 4 other opponents.
 Of course, they'll also earn experience and have morale just like a normal jockey.
 You can apply any Training Credits that your apprentice has earned at any time, and see the results immediately.

 While they are an apprentice, you cannot expect them to perform as well as if they were a fully licensed jockey - they're still learning.
 However once you grant them a full license, they'll suddenly improve and realise their hidden potential and go on to be the best they can be.
-And in thanks for your help and nurturing they will return 5% of their wages to you any time they are contracted by a stable!
+And in thanks for your help and nurturing they will return 10-15% of their wages to you any time they are contracted by a stable!
+On top of that, you will also gain prestige for your stable based on the length & success of their apprenticeship.

-When you grant a Stable Apprentice their full jockey license (after at least 4 weeks, or automatically after a year), you can choose which Race Class of license you will give them.
-They will then race for the rest of their career in that Class.
+When you grant a Stable Apprentice their full jockey license (after at least 4 weeks, or automatically after a year), you can choose which Race Class of license you will give them, which they may improve on over their career.
 Of course, they will charge a higher weekly wage in the higher Classes, but maybe there will be a bigger demand for their services in the lower Classes?
 Gauge their prestige against the available jockeys of similar prestige in each racing class to decide where they are likely to be hired the most - therefore returning a more regularly wage to you!!

 Every track in the world of Track King has a swag of unknown Apprentice jockeys who are just dying to get a ride.
 They don't charge much comparatively....but then they don't have any experience, and only limited ability!
 If for any reason one of your contracted jockeys can't make it to a race, an apprentice will step in automatically to ride for you, and will charge you for his services at the end of the day.